theonga/symfony_news_parser/Readme.md

-# News Parser using PHP 7.4 Symfony 5.4, MySQL, RabbitMQ, Docker
+# News Parser using PHP 7.4 Symfony 5.4, MySQL, RabbitMQ, Nginx Docker

 ## This is a complete stack for running Symfony 5.4 into Docker containers using docker-compose tool with docker-sync library.